Musso War

-The Musso War (or War of Musso) was an armed conflict between the federation of the Three Leagues (Drei Bünde), which functioned as an associate state of the Old Swiss Confederacy, and the Duchy of Milan early in the 16th century.
-The conflict took place in two phases, the First Musso War (1524–26) and the Second Musso War (1531–32).
+The Musso War (or War of Musso) was an armed conflict between the federation of the Three Leagues (Drei Bünde), which functioned as an associate state of the Old Swiss Confederacy, and Gian Giacomo Medici (castellan of Musso, on Lake Como) early in the 16th century.
+The conflict took place in two phases: the First Musso War (1524–26) during which Medici, serving the Duchy of Milan, fought against the Three Leagues; and the Second Musso War (1531–32) during which Medici, acting as an independent warlord, fought against both the Swiss and Milanese.